ibm-cloud-docs/cloud-object-storage/gui/simpana.md

 # Use CommVault Simpana to archive data
 {: #commvault}

 CommVault Simpana integrates with the Archive tier of {{site.data.keyword.cos_full_notm}}.
-For more information about Simpana, see: [CommVault Simpana documentation](https://documentation.commvault.com/commvault/)
+For more information about Simpana, see: [CommVault Simpana documentation](https://documentation.commvault.com/commvault/).
+{:shortdesc: .shortdesc}

 For more information about IBM COS Infrastructure Archive, see [How to: Archive Data](/docs/services/cloud-object-storage?topic=cloud-object-storage-archive).